-The elderberry sambucus canadensis is a medium shrub with white flowers called a cyme.
+The Elderberry Sambucus canadensis is a medium shrub with white flowers called a cyme.
 When ripe, the cyme contains a multitude of dark purple fruits.
-As is implied through their wide distribution, elderberry plants can tolerate a wide range of growing conditions and can be grown as an ornamental plant, or for the purpose of harvesting flowers or fruits.
-While the flowers and fruits of this plant are edible, the leaves, twigs, branches, seeds, and roots of sambucus plants may contain a cyanidin glycoside.
-We advise you to de-stem and cook elderberries before consuming.
+Elderberries can be found wild in the continental US along roadsides and tolerate a wide range of growing conditions.
+They can be grown as an ornamental plant for wildlife food, or for production of flowers or fruits.
+Both the flowers and fruits of this plant are edible.
+A new study by the Midwest Elderberry Cooperative has found that the north american genus we grow do not contain cyanids as do the European varieties.
+Eating elderberry seeds are as safe as eating apple seeds.
+Nevertheless, we advise you to de-stem and cook elderberries before consuming.

 Jim now propagates our own nursery stock replacements.
 The new plantings come from our own cuttings propagated in peat moss and vermiculite.

-Elderberries have a wide range of uses, but is most suited for processing due to the mild astringent taste.
-Perhaps most common in the United States is elderberry wine, though elderberry cordial is also well-liked.
-The berries also make delicious jellies, juices, syrups, salad dressings, and can be used to enhance barbecue sauces.
+The juice makes delicious jellies, juices, syrups, salad dressings, and can be used to enhance barbecue sauces.
 Historically, it has been used for its medicinal properties, taken as a tincture or concentrate.
+Elder flowers make a great tea and can be used in salads.
 The fruits, leaves, and inner bark can all be used to produce dyes.
-There are some reports of the inner bark having insecticidal properties.